 Then I cut the shape out and copied it on to 3 more sections of cardboard so that I had 4 pieces exactly the same size to spell out LOVE.

-I’m not a huge fan of bright red, in your face, Valentine’s decorations so I had picked out some neutral scrapbook paper to use for this project…
+Although I adore red for Christmas, I’m not a huge fan of bright red, in your face, Valentine’s decorations so I picked out some neutral scrapbook paper to use for this project…

 I flipped the paper over to the back and traced the cardboard template out…

 I left about 1/4 of an inch at the top so that I could bend it over to hold the twine I was going to use to hang the banner.
-I arranged the pieces in the order I wanted the colors and then I began to stencil.
-I mixed some different paint colors together until I found something I liked….
+I arranged the pieces in the order I wanted the colors to be and then I began to stencil.
+I mixed some different paint colors together until I found a version of red that I liked….

 I used a regular glue stick on the top of each piece and bent it over with the twine behind it.
 I used clothes pins along the edge overnight to help it stick.

-I simply painted the wood, sanded down the edges and stenciled the letters.
-The heart I cut out of scrapbook paper.
+To make the XO sign, I simply painted the wood, sanded down the edges and stenciled the letters in the same color I did the letters on the banner.

 I purchased this box for $4 at a thrift store.
 It was a kind of gross brown when I got it but add some chalk paint and stenciled letters and it becomes a cute Valentine’s Day letters box.

-I love the pitcher with the pretty pink flowers.
+I picked up the white pitcher at Target and I love it with the pretty pink flowers.
 I added the key and scrapbook paper heart.

 This wooden pennant I made from wood chips my husband cut from a log.
 I tied everything together with the same color reddish pink.